 Picture this: you’ve dreamed about your home renovation for years.
 You finally get it done, with brand new appliances, a snazzy (and super functional) updated floor plan, and glistening new countertops.

 But what do you do with your old appliances?
 They can’t go to the local municipal garbage centre, and they don’t get recycled the same way as an old newspaper.
 Plus, many of them contain batteries and fluids that can’t (or shouldn’t) end up at the dump, because they’ll leak out of the appliance in question over time or with damage and could end up seeping into the soil or watershed.

 How to recycle your old appliances

 With a bit of care, however, appliance recycling is easy.
-You can contact a local disposal centre, or, when you shop with Best Buy, you can simply schedule a recycling pickup for the same day as your new appliance delivery.
+You can contact a local disposal centre, or, when you shop with Best Buy, you can simply schedule a recycling service for the same day as your new appliance delivery.
 When your courtesy Appliance Delivery Specialist calls, simply ask to purchase recycling for your old appliances at the same time.

 The process is simple.
 When you order a new appliance online at Best Buy, you will receive your delivery date in an email.
 When you receive the call from our appliance delivery specialist, you can ask for delivery services to be added to your order for a fee.
 At that time, simply add on a scheduled recycling pickup for the same day, so you won’t have duplicate appliances lying around for too long and you won’t be left totally appliance-less for days, either.